Cadential-Studios/CadentialAI/README.md

 ## 🎯 Project Vision

-**CadentialAI** is my personal Windows AI assistant project, built on top of Microsoft's UFO² framework.
+**CadentialAI** is a personal Windows AI assistant project, built on top of Microsoft's UFO² framework.
 It serves as an intelligent companion that understands natural language commands and automates complex desktop workflows across multiple applications.
-The goal is to create a truly personalized AI assistant that learns from my usage patterns and becomes increasingly helpful over time.
+The goal is to create a truly personalized AI assistant that learns from usage patterns and becomes increasingly helpful over time.

 ---